devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ///
 ///Images are Loaded from the given [Wisdom.imgUrl] once and then cashed.
 ///All [Wisdom]s displayed in a [WisdomCard] *have* to contain an imgUrl.
-///The [_LikeButton] Subscribes to the Global [FavoriteBLoC] to change it's appearance
+///The [_LikeButton] subscribes to the global [FavoriteBLoC] to change it's appearance
-///based on on its current state.
+///based on on its current State.
-///The Button also publishes [FavoriteEventAdd]/[FavoriteEventRemove] to
+///The button also publishes [FavoriteEventAdd]/[FavoriteEventRemove] to
 ///the [FavoriteBLoC] when it is pressed. class WisdomCard extends StatelessWidget {
   static const double _cardElevation = 2;